jacquelinekay/cppnow2017/reflection/slides.md

 # And other customization points that suck less

-Hint: watch Michał Dominiak's talk at this conference
+Hint: watch Michał Dominiak's presentation

 ---